-- 1. Each reporting air carrier providing scheduled domestic passenger operations at a reportable airport will file "On-Time Flight Performance Data", if its share of the industry's total domestic scheduled-service passenger revenues exceed one percent, based on Form 41 data for the 12 months ended June 30.
-Each year the Office of Airline Information updates the list of reporting air carriers. - 2.
-For calendar year 2016, there are 12 air carriers that reached the reporting threshold of \$890,100,000 in domestic scheduled passenger revenues.
-The revenues were measured for the 12-month period ending June 30, 2015.
+1. Each reporting air carrier providing scheduled domestic passenger operations at a reportable airport will file "On-Time Flight Performance data" if its share of the industry's total domestic scheduled-service passenger revenues exceed half of one percent (0.005), based on Form 41 data for the 12 months ended June 30.
+Each year the Office of Airline Information updates the list of reporting air carriers.

+2. For calendar year 2019, there are 17 air carriers that reached the reporting threshold of \$481,192,625 in domestic scheduled passenger revenues (half of one percent of total domestic scheduled-service passenger revenues).
+The revenues were measured for the 12-month period ending June 30, 2018.
+These carriers must submit on-time performance data to the Department for calendar year 2019.